mmonfils/iowa-community-blueprints/README.md

 ## How to Get Involved

-Please read `CONTRIBUTING.md` to see our strict rules against posting private personal information, and look over `CODE_OF_CONDUCT.md` to understand our front-porch communication standards before making suggestions or updates.
+Please read `CONTRIBUTING.md` to see our strict rules against posting private personal information, and look over `CODE_OF_CONDUCT.md` to understand our front-porch communication standards before making suggestions or updates."